 They're an important company in China, as ZK International's piping and tubing solutions form a part of the Chinese government's $850-billion plan to update the country's infrastructure.
 Thus far, they have already completed more than 2,000 projects.
 Interestingly, ZK International later started pivoting towards spending more on blockchain technology, interested in developing new supply chain management solutions through smart contracts and distributed ledgers.

-xSigma garnered a lot of excitement following the launch of its decentralized finance (DeFi) platform on February 24th, 2021.
-It is now among the top-25 DeFi protocols by volume and user-base growth not long after its public release, as of writing this xSigma review.
-There's a lot of good merits to back up the hype, however, as xSigma has the distinction of being a DeFi protocol that is backed by a major Nasdaq-listed company that also happens to be regulated by the SEC.
+xSigma garnered a lot of excitement following the launch of its decentralized finance (DeFi) platform on February 24, 2021.
+It is now among the top 25 DeFi protocols by volume and user-base growth not long after its public release, as of writing this xSigma review.
+There are a lot of good merits to back up the hype, however, as xSigma has the distinction of being a DeFi protocol that is backed by a major Nasdaq-listed company that also happens to be regulated by the SEC.

 This means that, unlike a regular order-book exchange, users on xSigma would pool together their tokens into Liquidity Pools.
 These users would become Liquidity Providers.
 Using xSigma's AMM model, the algorithm will decide based on available metrics such as supply and demand to best find a price for a certain asset or trading pair.
 In essence, instead of having to match your prices with an order book set by someone else, users can trade against the algorithm.

 Using an automated market maker has several key benefits compared to a more traditional order-book exchange.
 It not only ensures that a particular trading pair is priced fairly and prevents significant slippage – which can be a big problem for assets with lower liquidity – to protect the traders, but it also allows users to earn passive rewards.
 Liquidity Providers can earn a portion of the trading fees from the tokens that they've supplied into a Liquidity Pool.